-Oklahoma ranks fifth in the nation in crude oil production.
+Oklahoma ranks forth in the nation in crude oil production.

-• One in six jobs in Oklahoma are directly or indirectly supported by the oil and natural gas industry.
+• One in five jobs in Oklahoma are directly or indirectly supported by the oil and natural gas industry.

 • Annual operations from Oklahoma’s oil and natural gas industry generate $1 out of every $5 in gross state product.